tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/Put-Block-List.md

  If the `Put Block List` operation fails due to a missing block, you will need to upload the missing block.

  Any uncommitted blocks will be garbage collected if there are no successful calls to `Put Block` or `Put Block List` on the blob within a week following the last successful `Put Block` operation.
 If [Put Blob](Put-Blob.md) is called on the blob, any uncommitted blocks will be garbage collected.

+ If tags are provided in the `x-ms-tags` header, they must be query-string encoded.
+Tag keys and values must conform to the naming and length requirements as specified in Set Blob Tags.
+Further, the `x-ms-tags` header may contain up to 2kb of tags.
+If more tags are required, use the [Set Blob Tags](Set-Blob-Tags.md) operation.
+See [Working With Blob Tags](Working-With-Blob-Tags.md) for example header values and their resulting tag set.

  If the blob has an active lease, the client must specify a valid lease ID on the request in order to commit the block list.
 If the client does not specify a lease ID, or specifies an invalid lease ID, the Blob service returns status code 412 (Precondition Failed).
 If the client specifies a lease ID but the blob does not have an active lease, the Blob service also returns status code 412 (Precondition Failed).
 If the client specifies a lease ID on a blob that does not yet exist, the Blob service will return status code 412 (Precondition Failed) for requests made against version 2013-08-15 and later; for prior versions the Blob service will return status code 201 (Created).